wbeardall/scheduler-tools/README.md

 pip install .[journald]
 ```

-Installation will explicitly fail if `systemd-python` cannot be built.
+If you specify `.[journald]`, Installation will explicitly fail if `systemd-python` cannot be built.

 We recommend installing `schedtools` in a dedicated environment, especially if intended to be used in service mode.
 This minimises the probability that changes to the environment breaks the service in a way that might not be noticed